KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-GameOfLife by raywo](https://github.com/raywo/MMM-GameOfLife)

-1. Recommendation: `.codeclimate.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
+1. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
-3. Recommendation: Found `npm run` in file `.travis.yml`: Replace it with `node --run`.
+2. Recommendation: Found `npm run` in file `.travis.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-4. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-GameOfLife.js`: It looks like a package is loaded via CDN.
+3. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-GameOfLife.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: The README seems not to have a config example.
+7. Recommendation: The README seems not to have a config example.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-9. Recommendation: There is no CHANGELOG file.
+8. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-10. Recommendation: There is no CODE_OF_CONDUCT file.
+9. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-11. Recommendation: There is no dependabot configuration file.
+10. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-12. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-GamepadEvents by victor-paumier](https://github.com/victor-paumier/MMM-GamepadEvents)